I would like to update my Jenkins instance to the latest release.

 - CloudBees Jenkins Platform - Operations Center

-Additionally, for CloudBees Core on Cloud Platforms or CloudBees Jenkins Enterprise 1.x or 2.x, provide also the following information depending on the case:
+Additionally, for CloudBees CI on modern cloud platforms or CloudBees Jenkins Enterprise 1.x or 2.x, provide the following information depending on the instance:

 - CloudBees Jenkins Enterprise 1.x Support bundle